Your benefits

 • Discounted tutoring and test preparation

-Visit Clients.BrightHorizons.com/KansasHealthSystem.
+To learn more, visit Clients.BrightHorizons.com/KansasHealthSystem.
 When registering, use employer username: KansasHealthSystem and password: Benefits4You.

 Preparing your family’s finances